heinerud/backup/README.md

-# Backup using SSH tunneling and rsync
+# Remote backup using SSH tunneling and rsync

 * Get an EC2 instance (or similar)
 * Save private key